moodysalem/jointz/README.md

 }
 ```

-You can also generate TypeScript types from your validators, using ExtractResultType, or get the resulting type
+You can also generate TypeScript types from your validators, using `ExtractResultType`, or get the resulting type
 from validation via `checkValid`.

 ```typescript